Did a vital expert on your team just give notice? Are you afraid they'll walk out the door with critical knowledge and skills?

 What it is—Experts sharing wisdom and experience with their co-workers on the job.

-Knowledge transfer includes the measurable transfer on-the-job of both explicit skills as well as implicit or tacit knowledge.
-The key issue knowledge transfer professionals work to solve is: What can we do to make the critical, high priority transfer of knowledge happen faster, with less stress, and with greater predictability and consistency?
+Knowledge transfer includes the measurable transfer of both explicit skills as well as implicit or tacit knowledge.
+The key issue knowledge transfer professionals work to solve is: What can we do to make the critical, high-priority transfer of knowledge happen faster, with less stress, and with greater predictability and consistency?

-Through this post we’re going to explore all of the ways that companies all over the world are working to make this process easier and more efficient.
+We’re going to search and explore all of the tools and techniques that companies all over the world are using to make the knowledge transfer process easier and the more effective.
 We’re going to pass on timely news of new developments and congregate top voices in the field.
-The goal is to make your business world a better place by unpacking what it takes to develop a “culture of knowledge transfer”—where experts teach and their co-workers learn, and birds are singing, flowers are blooming, and everybody is having a good hair day.
+The goal is to make your business world a better place by unpacking what it takes to develop and practice a “culture of knowledge transfer”—where experts teach and their co-workers learn, and birds are singing, organizations are thriving, flowers are blooming, and everybody is having a good hair day.
 Seriously, I don’t think this is too utopian.
 We’ve come a long way already and this is a worthy goal.
 I’m looking forward to it and hope you’ll come along for the ride.
 Read the Ultimate KT Guide.